pebnn/SteamAutoFriend/README.md

 ## Other Questions?
-Please feel free to add me on Discord for any of your questions.
+Please feel free to add me on Discord for any of your questions or requests for SteamAutoFriend.
 **Benjamin#5555**